The SafeWise Team is pleased to release the eighth annual Safest Cities report.

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

-- Maine’s safest cities collectively reported fewer than 500 total crimes in the most recent FBI report.
+- Maine’s safest cities collectively reported 21 total violent crimes in the most recent FBI report.
+10 of those were aggravated assault.

-- Every one of the safest cities reported fewer than 0.5 violent crimes per 1,000 people.
+- Each safest city reported fewer than 0.4 violent crimes per 1,000 people.

-- An overwhelming majority of property crime was larceny-theft, with 382 instances reported in the safest cites.
-That number is down, though, from the year before when 395 were reported.
+- An overwhelming majority of property crime was larceny-theft, with around 400 instances reported in the safest cites.

 Image: SafeWise